+Haftarah Vayera

-Haftarah Vayera II Kings 4:1-37
+II Kings 4:1-37

 Our haftarah reading this week is taken from the 4th chapter of II Kings.
-The narrative will revolve around a lengthy season of interaction between a prophet of the Holy One named Elisha, two women, and two sons.
-The first woman we will meet in this haftarah is a widow, the deceased husband of whom had been a prophet of the Holy One.
-After her husband died this woman found herself totally without means of support and saddled with debts she could not pay.
-Her creditors were prepared to take her son - the son of the Holy One's prophet - as a slave.
-All she possessed, it seemed, was a 'pot of oil'.
+The narrative revolves around interactions between a prophet named Elisha, two women, and those women's two sons.
+The first woman we meet in this haftarah is a widow - the widow of a prophet.
+After her husband died this woman was without means of support and saddled with debts she could not pay.
+Her creditors were prepared to take her son - the son of the Holy One's prophet - as an indentured servant, to pay off her debt.
 She cried out, and Elisha heard.